Other Cases of Interest

 CREW v.
 Trump (D.C.
 Cir.
 2020) D.C.
 Circuit Court opinion finding that White House visitor logs once under the control of the Secret Service but then transmitted to the Executive Office of the President are not “agency records” subject to FOIA requests.
 This ruling will make it more difficult for Congress to oversee presidential actions.
 Read Appeals Court Opinion

 Cause of Action Institute v.
 Commerce Dept. (D.D.C.
 2020).
-Amicus brief filed by eight bipartisan members of Congress in a FOIA lawsuit by a public interest organization to obtain a Commerce Department report on automobile tariffs, noting that the report was required by law to be printed in the Federal Register and disputing the agency’s authority to defy the law based upon an opinion issued by the Department of Justice Office of Legal Counsel.
+Amicus brief filed by a group of eight bipartisan Senators in a FOIA lawsuit by a public interest organization to obtain a Commerce Department report on automobile tariffs, noting that the report was required by law to be printed in the Federal Register and disputing the agency’s authority to defy the law based upon an opinion issued by the Department of Justice Office of Legal Counsel.
 Read Amicus Brief

 Wittes v.
 Trump (D.D.C.
 2020).
-Lawsuit filed by two researchers and a public interest organization to compel the Trump Administration to send to Congress and release to the public a report required by law to disclose its legal and policy frameworks for exercising military force.
+Lawsuit filed by two researchers and a public interest organization to compel the Trump Administration to send to Congress and release to the public a report required by law on the Administration’s legal and policy frameworks for exercising military force.
 No report was filed by the March 1, 2020 statutory deadline.
-This suit could help clarify Congress’ right to compel executive branch reports and make them public.
+The suit was dismissed after the Trump Administration released the report in October 2020.
 Read the Complaint.